 The American Academy of Pediatrics (AAP) has published an updated clinical report to help guide parents and physicians pick ideal toys for young children.

 In this report, the co-author Dr. Alan Mendelsohn mentions how kids can simply use a cardboard box to play and help develop their creative and imaginative skills.
-As I read this I realized, my 8-year-old son garbage picking thru my cardboard recycling bins for months now and building all sorts of contraptions was actually Dr’s orders!!!🤣
+As I read this I realized, my 8-year-old son garbage picking through my cardboard recycling bins for months now and building all sorts of contraptions was actually Dr’s orders!!!🤣

 All jokes aside, we spend so much money on toys for our children.
-If I had to add it all up, we could probably be living on a beach front property after 9 years of buying toys for our 3 boys and the funny part is…
+If I had to add it all up, we could probably be living on a beachfront property after 9 years of buying toys for our 3 boys and the funny part is…

 From a Jelly Fish made of a coffee filter and gift bag tissue paper, a car wash made of cardboard box and string, to a fort built out of cardboard box and 2 cookie boxes for its towers, all to protect French soldiers from the English.😍 It doesn’t get any more Hands-On than this!!😉